copenlu/stat-nlp-book/README.md

     scripts/download_ohhla j_live

 ## Browse the Book
+Everytime you want to run the book, you have to go to the `stat-nlp-book/moro` directory and call `sbt run`.

 Once you have the book running (step 6), proceed to the COMPGI19 entry point [here](http://localhost:9000/template/statnlpbook/04_compgi19/02_overview).